oasislabs/oasis-gateway/docs/deployment.md

 clients.
 If a developer-gateway is shutdown or crashes, the consequences for the client today can be:

- - An asyncrhonous request never receives an event, in which case the client will assumes that the request has timeout and it can issue another one.
+ - An asynchronous request never receives an event, in which case the client will assumes that the request has timeout and it can issue another one.
 Even in that case, it's possible that the request itself has been executed but the developer-gateway did not have time to write the event to the mailbox.
 So the